About the NHMF

 The National Heritage Memorial Fund (NHMF) is a resource of last resort used to save some of the UK’s finest heritage which is at risk of being lost to the nation.

-In 1946, the-then Chancellor of the Exchequer Hugh Dalton set up the National Land Fund, allocating it £50m to purchase land and buildings for the nation.
+In 1946, the Chancellor of the Exchequer, Hugh Dalton, set up the National Land Fund, allocating it £50million to purchase land and buildings for the nation.
 He described it as a ''thank-offering for victory and a war memorial … finer than any work of art in stone or bronze''.

 However, the fund remained largely unused and by 1957 it had been reduced to only £10m a year.